Binary dynamics to second post-Newtonian order in scalar-tensor and Einstein-scalar-Gauss-Bonnet gravity from effective

 Finally, the results derived in this paper provide an essential step toward the correct description of the conservative dynamics of compact binaries systems at the 3PN level in ST and EsGB theories.
 Recall that, as discussed by Julié and Berti, the 3PN equations of motion obtained by Bernard via traditional methods present inconsistencies in some coefficients, making EFT methods timely as it provides an excellent complementary, and independent, way of comparing results.
-Note also that, going for the 3PN dynamics is crutial for the modelling, and possible further detection, of effects stemming from the Gauss-Bonnet coupling, since, as it was shown in this paper using EFT methods, this is the order in which such effects first appear.
-Nevertheless, it is worthwhile pointing out that, although these are still not present at the 2PN order, observation of deviations from GR in binary BH coalescences that are compatible with ST theories may indicate the possible existence of hairy black holes in our universe, since not only EsGB but also many other beyond GR theories that admit hairy solutions have ST theories as a particular case.
+Note also that, going for the 3PN dynamics is crucial for the modeling, and possible further detection, of effects stemming from the Gauss-Bonnet coupling, since, as it was shown in this paper using EFT methods, this is the order in which such effects first appear.
+Nevertheless, it is worthwhile pointing out that, although these are still not present at the 2PN order, the influence of the Gauss-Bonnet coupling will be imprinted in the BH sensitivities.
+In any case, observation of deviations from GR in binary BH coalescences that are compatible with ST theories will certainly indicate the existence of hairy black holes in our Universe, although not necessarily from EsGB gravity, since many other beyond GR theories that admit hairy solutions have also ST theories as a particular case.